Generalised Weber Functions: Outlook

 Similarly, when $N$ is not a square and $e$ is odd, then $\w_N^e \circ S$ has a $q$-expansion that is rational up to a factor $\sqrt N$, so that Theorems~\ref {th:main} and~\ref {th:N-system} are not applicable any more.
 Nevertheless, $\w_N^e$ may yield class invariants; this is well-known for Weber's original functions in certain cases.
-As $\sqrt N$ lies in a cyclotomic field, these cases are more appropriately handled by the theory to be developed in Part~II than in the present context.

 \paragraph {Acknowledgements.} The second author wants to thank the University of Waterloo for its hospitality during his sabbatical leave; he also wants to acknowledge the warm and studious atmosphere of the Asahi Judo club of Kitchener where large parts of the results were proven.
+The first author was partially funded by ERC Starting Grant ANTICS 278537.

 \end {document}